shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 * GMAT - Waived

 #### INTERESTS
-OOO, I am working out in my gym, dancing, healthy cooking, reading, studying, shopping, and oil painting.
+OOO, I am strength training, dancing, healthy cooking, reading, studying, shopping, and oil painting.
 I enjoy playing tennis and badminton, watching shows on Netflix and Prime, and going to beaches, lakes, restaurants, and concerts.

 <!--
 **shawna-tuli-silicon-valley/shawna-tuli-silicon-valley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.